HubSpot/ui-extensions-examples/charts-example/README.md

 ### Step 2: Create Charts example project

-In the folder where you want this sample to be cloned, create a new project by running `hs project create --templateSource="HubSpot/ui-extensions-examples" --location="charts-example" --name="charts-example" --template="charts-example"`
+In the folder where you want this sample to be cloned, create a new project by running `hs project create --templateSource="HubSpot/ui-extensions-examples" --dest="charts-example" --name="charts-example" --template="charts-example"`

 ### Step 3: Install dependencies

 Now in the CLI, enter into this newly created folder by `cd charts-example`.
 Run `npm install` to install the dependencies for this project.

 ### Step 4: Upload project